reazwrahman/ML-prediction-for-cricket/README.md

 1) features_kde_plotter: shows the separation of the two classes by each feature in a kde plot.
 This helps in visualizing how each feature separates the data on its own.

-2) optimal_feature_finder: performs a brute search over the entire feature set space and finds the feature combination that produces the best TPR, best TNR and best accuracy for a particular classifier.
+2) optimal_feature_finder: performs a brute force search over the entire feature set space and finds the feature combination that produces the best TPR, best TNR and best accuracy for a particular classifier.

 3) performance_analyzer: performs a ranking among all the registered classifiers based on TPR, TNR and accuracy value.